The Lancet September 07, 2002

 Endpoint

-Death, myocardial infarction, or rehospitalization for angina at 1 year
+Composite of death, nonfatal myocardial infarction, or rehospitalization for angina within 1 year

 Tailored to your role